digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/data-sources/mariadb.md

 # MariaDB

-ToolJet can connect to both self-hosted and cloud-based MariaDB servers to read and write data.
+JumpStart can connect to both self-hosted and cloud-based MariaDB servers to read and write data.

 ## Connection

-To establish a connection with the MariaDB global datasource, you can either click on the `+Add new global datasource` button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the MariaDB global datasource, you can either click on the `+Add new global datasource` button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the JumpStart dashboard.

 <div style={{textAlign: 'center'}}>